rodrijara/request-count/README.md

 The number of visit to the server has been calculated using log files.

-`visitHandler` function runs when a request to the server `localhost:8083` is made.
+`visitHandler` runs when a request to the server `localhost:8083` is made.

 `WriteLogs` creates/open files with instance (replica) and cluster names and writes a line with datetime information.